Our cultural legacy

 A Brief History of Cape Jourimain

 Ever since glaciers retreated from the region 9000 years ago, Indigenous People have inhabited the Jourimain area.
-Archaeological evidence suggests that Cape Jourimain was frequented by Native American hunters, who used it as a crossing place to Prince Edward Island.
+Archaeological evidence suggests that Cape Jourimain was frequented by Native American hunters, who used it as a crossing point to Prince Edward Island (PEI).

 Up to 5000 years ago, a land bridge connected PEI to the mainland, but overtime a channel was eroded and the Northumberland Strait became flooded.
 No longer able to walk, Indigenous Peoples employed birch bark and dugout canoes to travel across.

-The earliest known name for the area is Wuk'ta'mook, a Mi'kmaq word which can be roughly translated to "a crossing place".
+The earliest known name for the Jourimain Islands is Wuk'ta'mook, a Mi'kmaq term which roughly translates to "a crossing place".

-By the early 1600s, French colonists known as "Acadians" settled throughout the region, including on the Jourimain Islands.
-They engineered special one-way gates called aboiteaus, which permitted runoff to flow out of their fields, but prevented tidal waters from rushing back in.
-This allowed them to farm vast areas of nutrient rich marshland along the region's coast.
+By the early 1600s, French colonists (Acadians) settled throughout the region, including on the Jourimain Islands.
+They engineered special one-way gates, called aboiteaus, which they built into their dykes.
+This allowed their farm fields to drain, but prevented saltwater from flooding in.
+As a result of this technology, the Acadians were able to farm vast areas of nutrient rich marshland.

-In 1754, conflict broke out between France and England, who both claimed sovereignty over the Maritime region.
-In the years following, Acadian people were forcibly removed from their lands in an event known as the Great Expulsion.
+In 1754, conflict broke out between France and England, who both claimed sovereignty over the Maritimes.
+In the years following, many Acadians were forcibly removed from their lands in an event known as the Great Expulsion.
 With a new English government, settlers from Great Britain and New England began emigrating to the area.

-In 1827, the first winter crossing between Cape Traverse and Cape Jourimain took place.
-The iceboats traversed dangerous ice-floes to transport mail and passengers across the Strait, resulting in a number of casualties.
+In 1827, the first winter crossing took place between Cape Jourimain and Cape Traverse, PEI.
+The iceboats traversed dangerous ice-floes to transport mail and passengers across the Strait, resulting in several casualties.
 The iceboats continued to operate until 1917, when they were replaced by a more reliable winter ferry service.

-In 1869, a lighthouse was built to guide the ferry and other visiting ships around Jourimain's dangerous reefs and shoals.
+In 1869, a lighthouse was built to guide ships around Cape Jourimain's dangerous reefs and shoals.
 It served as a beacon for the ferry and other ships travelling through the Strait.
 In clear weather, the light could be seen from a distance of 19 kilometres.

-In 1969, a highway was developed across the Jourimain Islands for the construction of a causeway over to PEI, but the project was later suspended.
-The highway cut through the saltwater marshes, blocking tidal flow to their western basins.
-Freshwater runoff mixed with the landlocked salt marshes, creating a brackish marsh ecosystem.
-This provided valuable habitat for waterfowl and migratory birds, which helped contribute to the establishment of the National Wildlife Area in 1980.
+In 1969, a roadbed was built across the Jourimain Islands.
+This cut the salt marshes in half, blocking tidal flow to their western basins.
+Freshwater runoff mixed with the landlocked salt marshes created a brackish marsh ecosystem.
+This provided valuable habitat for waterfowl and migratory birds, which contributed to the establishment of the National Wildlife Area in 1980.

-After the opening of the Confederation Bridge in 1997, an influx of travelers and tourists were drawn to the area.
-A committee of experts and community members formed to investigate opportunities for engaging visitors before they departed to PEI.
+After the opening of the Confederation Bridge in 1997, an influx of travellers and tourists were drawn to the area.
+A committee of experts and community members was established to investigate opportunities for engaging visitors before they departed to PEI.